cozy/cozy-stack/docs/cli/cozy-stack_instances_ls.md

 ### Options

 ```
+      --available-fields   List available fields for --fields option
       --fields strings     Arguments shown for each line in the list
   -h, --help               help for ls
       --json               Show each line as a json representation of the instance
 ```

 ### Options inherited from parent commands